inverseswirl/inverseswirl/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning web development.
+- 🌱 I’m self taught front-end web developer.

 <!--
 **inverseswirl/inverseswirl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I am currently reading Next.js and working on a messenger app.

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...